TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight-scaleup-failure-tsg/solution-timeout-waiting-workerhosts.md

 <!--issueDescription-->

-***INTERNAL CONTENT DO NOT PROVIDE TO CUSTOMER***
+***INTERNAL CONTENT ONLY - DO NOT PROVIDE TO CUSTOMER***

 <!--/issueDescription-->

-Please follow recommended document to mitigate the issue:
+To mitigate the issue, follow the instructions in the recommended document.

 ## **Recommended Documents**